John Donald Robb: Early life

-A symphony concert in his hometown of Minneapolis when he was a pre-teen planted the seed for Robb's lifelong desire to be a composer.
+A symphony concert in his hometown of Minneapolis when he was a pre-teen inspired Robb to pursue a career as a composer.
 He began studying cello, and then pipe organ.
 While pursuing an undergraduate degree in English literature at Yale University, Robb continued his music education, including a course taught by Horatio Parker.
 Despite his passion for music, Robb turned to a career in the law.
 He attended both the University of Minnesota Law School and Harvard Law School.

-Robb worked as an international bond lawyer in New York City, but always made time for his music aspirations.
+Robb worked as an international bond lawyer in New York City, but also learned music.
 During a 1935–36 leave of absence from his law firm, he studied composition with Nadia Boulanger at the American Conservatory in Fontainebleau, France.
 It was her encouragement that gave him the confidence to pursue his dream of being a composer.
 Throughout his life, he made time to study composition; his teachers included Horatio Parker, Darius Milhaud, Roy Harris, Paul Hindemith, and Nadia Boulanger.

 Professional shift

-In 1941, after 18 years as a lawyer, Robb left his successful New York law practice to become a professor at the University of New Mexico in Albuquerque, New Mexico.
+In 1941, after 18 years as a lawyer, Robb left his New York law practice to become a professor at the University of New Mexico in Albuquerque, New Mexico.
 One of his first achievements was to establish the University of New Mexico Symphony Orchestra, which continued to thrive in 2013.
 He played a major role in building the college's Department of Music.
 Among the many composition students, he influenced are Halim El-Dabh and John Lewis of the Modern Jazz Quartet.
 Robb served as Dean of the university's College of Fine Arts from 1942 to 1957.
 He became known as Dean Robb, a title that stayed with him for the rest of his life.
 In 1986, he received an honorary Doctor of Music degree from the University of New Mexico.

 Interest on folk music

 Not long after arriving in New Mexico, Robb became enamored of the Hispanic and indigenous cultures, in particular their distinctive music.
-On many weekends, he and his wife, Harriet, would hop in their car and head to the rural communities that dotted the state.
-Sometimes Robb had appointments set up, but other times, they just happened upon community gatherings.
-With permission of the performers, Robb would pull out his Wollensak wire recorder, hook it up to his car battery and record the musicians' impromptu performances.
+On many weekends, he and his wife, Harriet, would travel to the rural communities that dotted the state.
+Sometimes Robb had fixed appointments, but other times, they simply happened upon community gatherings.
+With permission of the performers, Robb would use his Wollensak wire recorder, hooked up to his car battery, to record the musicians' impromptu performances.
 "From the offices in the UNM Music Department to the dance hall across the street from the Rainbow Bar in Cuba, New Mexico, Robb recorded anyone willing to spend the time singing and playing for him".
 This effort would ultimately result in nearly 3,000 field recordings of traditional music from the American Southwest, Nepal, and South America, which form the core of the John Donald Robb Archive of Southwestern Music at the University of New Mexico.